 If you are getting around by public transportation, you’ll need to think about choosing accommodation in Ireland that is centrally located.

-Here are 6 cities that are easily accessible by train or bus and suggestions for where you can stay once you get there.
+Aside from Ireland’s capital, you’ll find timely information in this article on 6 other towns/cities that are easily accessible by train or bus and suggestions for where you can stay once you get there.

 Many of these accommodations have been selected with the budget traveler in mind.
-There are of course pricier options in all of this locations as well.
+There are of course pricier options in all of these locations as well.

 Dublin

-When choosing accommodation in Ireland and particularly in Dublin, it's best if you can book it well in advance.
+When choosing accommodation in Ireland and particularly in Dublin, it’s best if you can book well in advance.
+Also keep in mind that during the tourist season (especially summer), rates will be higher.

 There are several attractions in the city that are worth seeing, including The Book of Kells in Trinity College, the Guinness Storehouse, Jamesons Whiskey Distillery, Epic The Emigration Museum, and Kilmainham Jail, not to mention all of the free museums you can visit as well.

-Pretty much all these attractions are in and around the city center so choosing accommodation that is convenient to all is useful.
+Pretty much all of these attractions are in and around the city center so choosing accommodation that is convenient to those and to trains and bus stations is useful.

 If you are visiting Ireland on a shoestring budget, I’d suggest that you stay in a hostel.